Erkesto/practice/Notes/code_review_tips.md

   requestRide(user, currentLocation, destination).then(result => {
     // We should log before and after this block to get a metric for how long
-    // this task took, and potentially even what locations were involved in ride
+    // this task took, and potentially even what locations were involved in the ride
     // ...
   });
 });